kistelekidave/ipcv_project/README.md

 The system captures live video using OpenCV and processes each frame in real time.
 The Real-time face system can apply 3 Real-time Face Visual Effects, through keyboard interaction while the system is active.
 This effects will be applied to the user’s face or/and hands.

+To run the program type on the terminal: python main.py

 Keyboard commands
 q:quit the simulation
 0:activate debug, shows the face and eyes bounding boxs